edgio-docs/edgio-docs/guides/applications/v7/security/api_security.md

 <Callout type="important">

-  You cannot delete an API Security ruleset that is associated with a Security App configuration.
-Please either modify the Security App configuration to point to a different API Security ruleset or delete that Security App configuration.
+  You cannot delete an API Security ruleset that is associated with a Security Application configuration.
+Please either modify the Security Application configuration to point to a different API Security ruleset or delete that Security Application configuration.

 </Callout>

-1. Check your Security App configurations to verify that the desired API Security ruleset is not in use.
+1. Check your Security Application configurations to verify that the desired API Security ruleset is not in use.
 2. Navigate to the **API Security** page.
     {{ SECURITY_NAV }} **API Security**.
 3. Click on the desired API Security ruleset.